Palaic language: Morphology

 In terms of its morphology, Palaic is a fairly typical specimen of Indo-European.
-Old Hittite has the genitive singular suffix -aš circa 1600 BC (compare Proto-Indo-European *-os); where Cuneiform Luwian instead uses the -ašša/i- adjectival suffix.
-Palaic, on the northern border of both, like later Hieroglyphic Luwian has both an -aš genitive and an -aša- adjectival suffix.
-Palaic also shows the same gender distinction as seen in Hittite, i.e. animate vs. inanimate; and has similar pronoun forms.
-It is considered to have had a "high number of attestations of the suffix -ina," all of which were transitive and shared common innovations with Luwian not present Old Hittite suggesting a prior Luwian-Palaic linguistic complex.
+Palaic shared common innovations with Luwian not present in Old Hittite, suggesting a prior Luwian-Palaic linguistic complex.
 It has been characterized as "more conservative than Hittite" and heavily influenced by the Hattic language, though caution is prescribed for the latter assertion given the paucity of available materials.